Nanguromo/OOSE_21/Assignment_2/README.txt

  - Within the Assignment_2 directory, simply type "ant"

 How to run:
- - Go to the "dist" directory and write "java -jar MarsRoverApplication.java"
+ - Go to the "dist" directory and write "java -jar MarsRover.java"
  - Will loop forever, so when you are ready to exit, type "Ctr + C"

 Testing: